 I considered the following factors, however they are definitely not equally weighted.
 I downloaded a weighted pros and cons app so I could assign the appropriate ‘level of significance’ to these factors.
 Though the financial and lifestyle differences were quite large cons (it must be one of the best kept secrets that many Lawyers don’t actually make that much money!), the benefit of actually practising law (and thus avoiding future regrets and uncertainty) was too great and dwarfed all other setbacks, particularly at this early stage in my career.
 However, this list was still very helpful as it allowed me to conduct my due diligence in a methodical manner, so there would (hopefully) be no surprises as to what I what I was getting myself into. (more…)

 Working in the Melbourne CBD means being spoilt for choice when it comes to Friday night drinks.

 What do I look for in a bar?
 A thematic atmosphere, unique character, cocktails made with flair and precision, delicious nibbles and the novelty of happening upon something entirely hidden from the hustle and bustle of the street.

 These are five of my favourite Melbourne bars, which make great venues for after work drinks.

 So it sure has been a while.
 I can safely say that the initial optimism and novelty of starting the MBA has worn off.
 If I had any thoughts of my first term being difficult, the second term has completely blown that experience out of the water.
-There were a variety of factors that lead to this emotionally charged and draining time which amongst other things, contributed to my bursting into tears not only in front of my Manager, but my General Manager. (more…)
+There were a variety of factors that lead to this emotionally charged and draining time which amongst other things, contributed to my bursting into tears not only in front of my Manager, but my GM. (more…)